How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 Operative Experience

-This changed slightly in 2023 and remains the same for 2024.
-Having at least 40 surgical cases assisting or supervisor trainer scrubbed is now needed for full points; this is an increase from 30 in 2022, which had already increased from 2021.
-The increase in cases required year on year reflects the competitive nature of CST.
+Having at least 40 surgical cases assisting or supervisor trainer scrubbed is needed for the highest grade.
+This has continued to increase over the years, reflecting the competitive nature of CST.
 Keeping an eLogbook of surgical cases should begin at medical school and is useful for monitoring your progress through training.
 The summary sheet is required to be signed by a consultant.

 Operative experience: choose one of the following options

-Involvement in 40 or more cases 8 Verified logbook evidence must be provided
+Involvement in 40 or more cases A Verified logbook evidence must be provided

-If you do not provide any evidence or have been involved in 10 cases or less, you do not score any points.
+If you do not provide any evidence or have been involved in 10 cases or less, you’ll receive an E and won’t score any points.

 Surgical Experience